-I’m going to make a bold statement: All writers need Netflix.
+I’m going on the record: writers need Netflix.

 I know, I know.
 What’s that word for continuing a bad habit by convincing yourself it’s beneficial in some way?
-Not to mention, this sounds a bit like an advertisement (it’s not).
 I realize I sound like someone who needs to cling to any reason to stay with my addiction, but I will make the argument that Netflix, Hulu, any video streaming medium is an essential writing tool.
 Let me tell you why.

 I first got Netflix the summer before my senior year of high school.
 I was taking college classes to get a head start on my pre-reqs (even then, I knew I’d have a devil of a time choosing a major and would need some room in my schedule to figure it out).
 I had a few friends I liked to hang out with on campus, from the dorms reserved for high school students, but for most of the summer I sat bored in my room, reading or doing homework.